kostoskistefan/inthreadval/README.md

 The following example consists of the following steps:

  1. Create a new Inthreadval instance that will call the `callback` function each second (defined by `INTERVAL_IN_MILLISECONDS`)
- 2. Starts the thread
+ 2. Starts the Inthreadval instance, which starts calling the `callback` function at the requested interval
  3. Puts the main thread to sleep for 5 seconds, while the other thread keeps running at regular intervals
- 4. After the 5 second sleep, the thread is stopped
+ 4. After the 5 second sleep, Inthreadval is stopped, which will no longer call the `callback` function
- 5. The Inthreadval instance is destroyed to free the memory
+ 5. Finally, the Inthreadval instance is destroyed

 ```c
 #ifdef __unix__